Common 409A Mistakes Founders Make (and How to Avoid Them)

 - Document any changes in approach or significant value changes

-Some founders backdate option grants to a date when the 409A valuation was lower, giving employees a more favorable strike price.
+Backdating option grants is not just a 409A issue — it is potentially securities fraud.
+Some founders backdate grants to a date when the 409A valuation was lower, giving employees a more favorable strike price.
 This is illegal.

 How to avoid it: